 While you don’t have to eat like a vegetarian, you should reduce your red meat consumption and increase your consumption of fruits and vegetables.

-Unfortunately, for women, when the body produces too much testosterone, then there can be some embarrassing side effects.
+Unfortunately, for women, when the body produces too much testosterone, there can be some unwanted side effects.
 For men, it takes a lot to reach too high of a testosterone level.

 - Increased libido